 This new English Literature course has been developed to prepare students for the AQA English Literature specification 7711/7712 for examinations in 2022 and later years.

-The course will examine literature from a historical perspective to encourage independent study of a range of texts within a shared context.
+The course will examine literature from a historical perspective to encourage the independent study of a range of texts within a shared context.

 This approach facilitates the inclusion of a range of wider reading, thus extending students’ experience and appreciation of literature.
 Offering clear progression from GCSE, the course allows students to build on the skills and knowledge already gained and prepare for their next steps.

-A variety of assessment styles are used,
+A variety of assessment styles are used:

-This will allow students to develop a wide range of essential skills, such as
+This will allow students to develop a wide range of essential skills, such as:

 These skills are valuable for both further study and future employment opportunities.

-The module on Literary Analysis is designed to help you to develop the skills you will need to achieve the best possible grade in English Literature ‘A’ level.
+The module on Literary Analysis is designed to help you develop the skills you will need to achieve the best possible grade in English Literature ‘A’ level.
 It is equally relevant for both the AS and 2nd Year studies to come.
 These lessons are intended to enhance your ability to get the most out of a whole variety of texts by reading, observing closely, understanding and appraising.
-It also aims to help you to communicate your responses concisely, relevantly and effectively.
+It also aims to help you communicate your responses concisely, relevantly and effectively.